Karlo-I/notes_taking_app/README.md

 - When to change it: As your database grows significantly.
 - The Risk: "Noise Floor."
 Right now, 0.20 is very loose, which is great for finding everything.
 But when you have 1,000 notes, a 0.20 threshold will pull in hundreds of completely irrelevant notes, crashing your re-ranker or blowing up your token costs.
 - The Fix: You will likely need to tighten this to 0.35 or 0.45 as your DB grows.
 Because your Topic Filtering (Phase 4) is now doing the heavy lifting for broad recall, you can afford to make the raw vector search stricter.

+## 14. Running the Application

+You need to run two separate servers: one for the backend and one for the frontend dashboard.

+1. Start the Backend (Flask + FastAPI)
+- Open your first terminal, activate your virtual environment, and run the Flask server:
+    ```bash
+    source .venv/bin/activate
+    python wsgi.py
+- The API will be available at http://127.0.0.1:5000

+2. Start the Frontend Dashboard
+- Open a second terminal, navigate to the dashboard folder, and start the React development server:
+    cd dashboard
+    npm install # (Only needed the first time)
+    npm run dev
+- The dashboard will be available at http://localhost:5173